 How much water does my child need a day?
-A question parents ask to friends and at the pediatrician.
+This a question parents ask friends and the pediatrician.
 I’m pretty sure I’m not the only one.
 Research from a recent study* discovered that kids who drink less than 4 glasses of water a day are more likely to request soda, juice, and sports drinks (76%) It also discovered that moms don’t give regular water reminders.
 Barely half of moms (52%) regularly remind their child to drink water.

 As you read this are you thinking when did your child last take a sip of their water today?
 I know I was as I started to read the survey.

 I’m partnering with @NestlePureLifeUSA for The Ripple Effect. #ad

 Teaching in several classrooms over the years and adding my own 3 children, I’ve discovered that not all children are the same when it comes to drinking water.
 My oldest walks around everywhere he goes with his water, literally.
 He realized very early in his pre-teen years just how important it was to him his studies and sports.
 You can quickly see him react poorly without proper hydration.